 Once you're done creating a watermark, you can save it to your device's local storage for later use, and even export the data to a file for use on another device.

 PhotoStack doesn't lock you down to certain platforms or require a monthly subscription.
-It's free for everyone to use and runs on everything with a modern web browser.
+It runs on everything with a modern web browser.

 All the source code is available on GitHub under the GPLv3 license.
 If you're a developer, you can help fix bugs, or even create your own fork of PhotoStack.